jlblancoc/mola/docs/source/building-maps.rst

 How to build a map
 ====================

-This page describes the steps for building metric maps using MOLA.
+This tutorial describes the steps for building metric maps using MOLA.

 .. contents::